I'm just wondering...

 It may change what we think is important.
 Questions may rise to the surface such as: What brings me happiness?
 What brings me joy?
 What makes me feel alive?
 And...If not now, when?
 As we begin to listen to and trust the voice within, we can begin to transform our lives, taking steps towards the life we want to live.

 It’s no easy task to always be conscious of this.
 We are beautifully human after all.
 The wonderful thing though, is that the present moment is always happening.
-Right now for instance and we always have a second and third chance to remember, to begin again, and reorient ourselves towards the life we want to live.
+Right now for instance and we always have a second and third chance to begin again and reorient ourselves towards the life we want to live.

 Sometimes it takes practice to be in the moment.
 Meditation is a great tool.
 You can also start by just slowing down.....here are some ways to begin....

-When you find yourself outdoors in nature, take a second or two....look around you, what do you notice? what do you hear?
+When you find yourself outdoors in nature look around you, what do you notice? what do you hear?

 Ever stand at the shore and throw a pebble into the water?
 See how the ripples get bigger and bigger and wider and wider until the circumference of them becomes larger than what we can actually see?
 This is how kindness works in the world.
 And if you stay at the edge of the water, just a little longer, sometimes you see, one by one, the ripples returning to the spot where the pebble was cast.
 That is kindness echoing back, but this is not why we do it.